wells-wood-research/drMD/README.md

 Initially  prep steps are being performed.
 During this step the following are performed:
 - Our protein is protonated at our specified pH (7.4).
 - Our protein is placed in a solvent box which is filled with TIP3P water molecules
-- Chloride ions are added to the solvent box to balence the overall positive charge of our protein
+- Chloride ions are added to the solvent box to balance the overall positive charge of our protein

 To see output files associated with this step, check the `./outputFiles/6eqe/00_prep` directory.

 Once the prep steps have finished, our `isPETase_standard_MD.yaml` file instructs drMD to perform an energy minimisation step.
 The resulting file can be found in the `./outputFiles/6eqe/01_minimisation` directory.

 > We recommend that you open PDB file in Pymol to check the results of this step.
 If you slowly rotate the structure, you >will be able to see that the water molecules have a strange, unphysical order to them.
-This is due to the inperfections in the algorithn used to place the waters in the first place.
-The purpose of the next two simulation steps is to remove this unphysical behaviour.
+This is due to the imperfections in the algorithm used to place the waters in the first place.
+The purpose of the next two simulation steps is to remove this unphysical behavior.

-### Pre-equilibraition protocol
+### Pre-equilibration protocol

-The steps `02_NVT_pre-equilibraition` and `03_NPT_pre-equilibraition` are used to equilibriate the water molecules in our system.
+The steps `02_NVT_pre-equilibration` and `03_NPT_pre-equilibration` are used to equilibriate the water molecules in our system.

 As we are only equilibrating water, we apply position restraints to the protein and ligand.
 This is done using the `restraintInfo` section of our config file (see [Adding Restraints with drMD](#adding-restraints-with-drmd) and [Advanced YAML-ing with variables](#advanced-yaml-ing-with-variables) for more information).

-The `02_NVT_pre-equilibraition` step is performed under the NVT ensemble.
+The `02_NVT_pre-equilibration` step is performed under the NVT ensemble.
 This means that the number of particles (N), the volume of the system (V), and the temperature (T) are all constant.
 Under the NVT ensemble the pressure of the system is allowed to change.

 <a id="how-to-look-at-the-trajectory"></a>
 If we look at the trajectory of this step in Pymol (which can be done by loading the `trajectory.pdb` file then the `trajectory.dcd` file), we can see that the water molecules contract, leaving voids at the corners of the solvent box.

-In the next step `03_NPT_pre-equilibriation`, we use the NPT ensemble.
+In the next step `03_NPT_pre-equilibration`, we use the NPT ensemble.
 This means that the number of particles (N), the volume of the system (V),  and the pressure (P) are all constant.
 Under the NPT ensemble, the Volume of the system is allowed to change.
 If we look at the trajectory of this step in Pymol, we can see that the solvent box itself contracts, eliminating the voids at the corners of the box.

 ### Slow integrator step

 Sometimes the removal of restraints can cause numerical errors.
-To prevent this, we run the `04_NpT_slowIntergrator` step using a small timestep of 0.5 fs.
+To prevent this, we run the `04_NpT_slowIntegrator` step using a small timestep of 0.5 fs.
 This can prevent the next couple of steps from crashing.
-> If some of your simulations fail, you can try to run these slow intergrator steps before other simulation steps.
+> If some of your simulations fail, you can try to run these slow integrator steps before other simulation steps.

 ### Equilibriation step

-The `05_Equilibriation` step is run under the NPT ensemble for 5 nanoseconds.
+The `05_Equilibration` step is run under the NPT ensemble for 5 nanoseconds.
 The purpose of this step is to ensure that our system is equilibrated.
 To make sure of this, we can check the vitals report that drMD generates.
 If the vitals report indicates that the system is not equilibrated, we can extend the duration of this step before running our production simulation.

 <img src="./images/Equilibriation_vitals_report.png" alt="Removal of co-crystalised ions and small molecules" width="1000"/>

-*An example of drMD vitals report for the 05_Equilibriation step.
-We can see that all of the key simulation properties have coverged.
+*An example of drMD vitals report for the 05_Equilibration step.
+We can see that all of the key simulation properties have converged.
 This gives us good confidence that our system is equilibrated*

 ### Production MD
 The `06_Production_MD` step is run under the NPT ensemble for 50 nanoseconds.
 This is the production simulation that we are interested in.
 Depending on our research goals, we will take measurements and/or extract structures from the trajectory of this step.

 To perform routine analysis on your production MD trajectories we recommend the [MDAnalysis](https://www.mdanalysis.org/) and [MDTraj](https://www.mdtraj.org/1.9.8.dev0/index.html) python packages.

+<a id="worked-example-2"></a>
 ## Worked Example 2: Restrained MD Simulations of a Protein-Ligand Complex

 In this example, we want to investigate the catalytic pose of the ligand PET-tetramer in the active site of isPETase.